anilahsu/Anilahsu/README.md

 Hi.
 I'm Anila, a Frontend Developer specializing in React.js, Next.js, TypeScript, and web development.
 I'm passionate about building user friendly applications that offer delightful experiences, while constantly working to improve frontend performance.

-I’m passionate about learning and sharing what I’ve learnt, experimenting with new technologies, and engaging with the community.
-With my love for development and the skills and experiences I've gained along the way, I’m committed to continuing my growth while helping others learn and grow together!
+I enjoy learning and sharing what I’ve learnt, experimenting with new technologies, and engaging with the community.
+With my passion for development, skills, and experiences I've gained along the way, I’m committed to continuing my growth while helping others learn and grow together!

 <div align="center">
     <picture>